ndevenish/Blender_ioEDM/README.md

 - Simple texture materials, IF the textures are in the same directory or a subdirectory called "textures"
 - Connectors, and UI integration to mark empties as such
-- Exporting basic single-object meshes with a single diffuse texture
+- Exporting basic meshes with simple animations and single diffuse textures

 What Doesn't Work
 -----------------
-- Exporting anything complicated - e.g. with animations, multiple textures
+- Exporting anything in a hierarchy doesn't work
+- Scale animation, and non-quaternion rotation animation isn't exported
 - Bone-based animations are not handled at all
 - Multiple argument animations per object - decisions on the best way to represent this in Blender need to be made (NLA?
 Custom Action attributes?)
 - Complex translation of material layers, including specular, bump maps etc
-- Not all the sub-object transformations are completely understood, or the object-splitting process.
-This means when importing, some objects are incorrectly placed.
+- Appears to be minor issues with placement of *some* items in e.g. SU-25T cockpit

 Unanswered Questions about the EDM files
 ----------------------------------------